THG-Headless/terraform-provider-altitude/docs/resources/mte_config.md

 Optional:

 - `append_path_prefix` (String) A string which will be appended to the start of the path sent to the host.
 - `cache_key` (Attributes) An object specifying header and cookie names which should be added to the cache key.
-The result of this would lead to seperate cache hits for requests with different values of the header or cookie. (see [below for nested schema](#nestedatt--config--routes--cache_key))
+The result of this would lead to separate cache hits for requests with different values of the header or cookie. (see [below for nested schema](#nestedatt--config--routes--cache_key))
 - `shield_location` (String) This describes the location which all requests will be forwarded to before reaching the origin of this route.

 <a id="nestedatt--config--routes--cache_key"></a>